springernature/vpat/springerlink.md

 <br><br>
 We mark up some images so that they can be ignored by Assistive Technologies if they are <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration"><i>pure decoration</i></a> (as defined by WCAG 2.1).
 <br><br>
 Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
-These may include images in advertising scripts, and in the OneTrust "manage cookies" privacy centre.
+These may include images in advertising scripts.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr id="audio-only-and-video-only-prerecorded" valign="top">